dpalmigiano/TelegramCouplesBot/README.md

 walks both partners through consent, timezone selection, DND/SLA presets, and finishes with a success card.
 If Telegram privacy mode is still enabled, the wizard surfaces a step-by-step guide (BotFather → `/setprivacy` → turn **off**) so the bot can read group messages.
+Operators can DM `/privacy_help` for the same checklist and ready-to-share instructions.
 The classic `/link @A @B` command remains available for manual setups, and `/hello` offers a quick welcome recap.

 ## Environment variables